Code-Institute-Submissions/Portfolio-Project-3/README.md

 [Internet Explorer](https://support.microsoft.com/en-us/windows/internet-explorer-downloads-d49e1f0d-571c-9a7b-d97e-be248806ca70)

-All the browsers above have been tested.
+- All the browsers above have been tested.
 Out of those tested only Microsoft Internet explorer have presented anomalies.

 ## Features Left to Implement

-#### In a near future I would like to implement
+### In a near future I would like to implement

 - Complete the set of Milestones from Code Institute to the milestones section.

+## Credits

+### Special Thanks

+- The testimonials found on the page were written by Jessica Norgren and Linda Molin, for taking the time to write about me.

+### Code

+### Media

+- Hero and About images were created by the developer.

+- The PNGs were downloaded from [Freepngimg](https://freepngimg.com/).